splunk/public-o11y-docs/infrastructure/manage-navigator-dashbds.rst

 #.
 Click on :guilabel:`+Add dashboard`.

 #.
 Scroll through the list of dashboards, using the Prev and Next buttons to navigate through multiple pages as desired.
-All available dashboards are displayed in alphabetical order, so the dashboard list may be extensive.
+All available dashboards are displayed in alphabetical order, so the dashboard list might be extensive.

 #.
 (Optional) In the search field of the :guilabel:`Select a dashboard` window, enter the name of the dashboard you want to find.
 If dashboards in different groups have the same name, as they might for a common function like "Service endpoint," then search displays the part of the dashboard list where similar names are grouped.